Columbia Country Club

 The Columbia Country Club is a private country club in unincorporated Chevy Chase, Maryland.

 The club was founded in 1909 as an offshoot of the 11-year-old Columbia Golf Club in Washington, D.C.
 Its golf course, which opened in 1911, was designed by Herbert Barker.

 The club hosted the U.S. Open golf tournament in 1921.
-Its members, who for eight decades kept themselves all-white and all-male, have included U.S. President Richard Nixon, former president Barack Obama, and five-star generals Omar Bradley and Hap Arnold.
+Its members, who for eight decades kept themselves all-white and all-male, have included U.S. President Richard Nixon, former president Barack Obama, FBI Director J. Edgar Hoover, and five-star generals Omar Bradley and Hap Arnold.